Khalid Iqbal Yasir

-Khalid Iqbal Yasir born on 13 March 1952, is an author, scholar, poet, and journalist.
+Khalid Iqbal Yasir born on 13 March 1952, is an author, scholar, poet, and journalist from Pakistan.
 He has written several books on history, general knowledge, critics and poetry.
-Currently working as advisor (Pakistan Studies) at Punjab Public Service Commission, consultant at UNDP and visiting professor at AIOU, Islamabad.
+He has worked as advisor (Pakistan Studies) at Punjab Public Service Commission, as a consultant for the UNDP and visiting professor at AIOU, Islamabad.

 Early life

 Khalid Iqbal Yasir was born in the historical town of Bhera in the Sargodha District, Pakistan.
 Dulla Bhatti, a legendary character of Punjabi epics and folklore was his forefather.
 He has been described and compared with Robin Hood of 16th-century Mughal Punjab by the British historians.
 After his schooling at Sargodha, Yasir earned his master's degrees in History and Pakistan Studies from University of the Punjab, Lahore and Quaid-e-Azam University respectively.
 Later on, he did his M. Phil in Urdu and Iqbal Studies from Allama Iqbal Open University, Islamabad and PhD in Urdu and Iqbaliyat from Islamia University, Bahawalpur.